 A really good way to measure customer service satisfaction is to look at abandoned call rates and reasons for abandonment.

 The biggest reason people tend to give up on calls is long wait times to speak to an agent, which leads to frustration.
-Measuring call abandonment lets you to get customers the help they want.
+Measuring call abandonment lets you create the right strategies as a team to get customers the help they want.
 It also means you can train service agents in the right places to speed up answer times.

 Remember that in theory, the lower the abandon rate, the happier the customer.